My favourite Christmas sweets!

-Well, the busy Christmas season is upon us so…what better time to start a blog!
+Well, the busy Christmas season is upon us so…what better time to start a blog?
 This will be my first blog post…so here it goes.

 Now that the holidays are here it’s time to start the Christmas baking.
-I don’t usually go crazy with Christmas baking, generally, I make about 4 or 5 different goodies and give them as gifts to friends and neighbors.
+I don’t usually go crazy with Christmas baking, generally, I make about 4 or 5 different goodies and give them as gifts to friends and neighbours.
 I really like the idea of giving gifts that are handmade, I feel like it means more.

 The two things I always make is Breton Brittle and Whipped Shortbread.
 Both are from the Company’s Coming for Christmas cookbook.
-They both require very few ingredients, take very little time to make, and they are a definite crowd pleaser, not to mention husband
+They both require very few ingredients, take very little time to make, and they are a definite crowd-pleaser, not to mention husband

 Breton Brittle – Recipe #1